NightElfik/Game-of-life-CUDA/README.md

 **License**: Public domain, see LICENSE.txt for details.

-See other readme files for inluded libraries: FreeGlut, Glew, and Google Test.
+See other license files for inluded libraries: FreeGlut, Glew, and Google Test.

 Features
 --------